-Connecting to Nature: The Psychology of a Great Small Medical Office Design
+Connecting to Nature: The Psychology of Medical Office Design

-Historically, medical offices have not been wonders of architecture.
-We all know the feeling of walking into a drab, dimly lit office with decades-old burgundy carpet and chairs surrounded by sterile, white walls.
-And, as a patient, that does something to you.
-It somehow reinforces that medical offices are an unpleasant place to be.
-This type of medical environment can feel quite can feel cold and impersonal to patients, which is why experts are now studying the psychology behind what makes a great small medical office design.
+Historically, medical offices have never been wonders of architecture.
+We all know the feeling of walking into a drab, dimly lit office with worn burgundy carpet, and uncomfortable chairs surrounded by sterile, white walls.
+And, as a patient, that does something to you; it reinforces that medical offices are an unpleasant place to be.

-While there has been plenty of research on designing hospitals with more style and comfort in mind, small medical office design has only recently truly become a topic of conversation.
-And, in fact, much of the research conducted on hospital design is now being used to inform how small medical offices approach facility design.
+While there has been plenty of research on designing hospitals with more style and comfort in mind, small medical office design has only recently become a topic of conversation.
+Much of the research conducted on hospital design is now being used to inform how small medical offices approach facility design.

 With that in mind, how do we address the psychology of winning small medical office design?

 Take a Cue from Nature